Make sure to report all births to your sperm bank!

 Approximately 75% of all surveyed donor offspring would recommend that parents use a known or willing-to-be-known donor!

-2014: Watch the video webinar we did for the Family Equality Council!
-Wendy talks about the DSR, who were and why we do what we do, what we have learned over the years, moving the industry forward in a more ethical and responsible manner, and how to create healthy and happy families.
+- 2014 Watch the video webinar we did for the Family Equality Council!
+Wendy talks about the DSR, who we are and why we do what we do, and what we have learned over the years.
+Also, issues in regards to moving the industry forward in a more ethical and responsible manner, and how to create healthy and happy families.

-A mother's video: When my son met his first half-sibling (video)
+- A mother's video: When my son met his first half-sibling

 Both boys inherited a potentially fatal aortic defect from their donor.
 This video is a photo montage of their meeting and subsequent photo shoot for a new article.

-University of Manchester research project: What happens when donor agreements break down? (video)
+- University of Manchester research project: What happens when donor agreements break down?

 Carol Smart from the University of Manchester informs viewers about her research on lesbians who have conceived using a known donor.
 She discusses the sociological and (British) legal factors that come into play.

-TVNZ: Embryo donors warn of lack of rights (video)
+- TVNZ: Embryo donors warn of lack of rights

 A New Zealand couple donated their frozen embryo to another couple and have now been denied contact with the child.